 However, if it’s local food, wine or artisan products that you’re after for a gift to take home with you, then you’re in luck.

-Other great buys to look out for in shops around the region include Moscatel wine, which you can buy in a bodega, and ‘caña de miel’, the intensely-flavoured cane syrup used in the classic Andalucian dish, ‘berenjenas a la miel’ (aubergines with honey).
+Great buys to look out for in shops around the region include Moscatel wine, which you can buy in a bodega, and ‘caña de miel’, the intensely-flavoured cane syrup used in the classic Andalucian dish, ‘berenjenas a la miel’ (aubergines with honey).

 Pretty ceramics, nuts and olives, as well as crafts such as jewellery, can also be picked up in many of the villages across the region.